 Some airlines do not allow dogs to travel in cargo, such as Southwest, JetBlue, and Frontier airlines.
 Due to COVID-19, Delta and American airlines have restricted dog travel to only in-cabin pets.
 If you must travel with your pup in cargo, be sure to travel outside of times and airports where extreme temperatures are expected.

 The Humane Society of the United States generally recommends against traveling with your dog anywhere but the cabin.
 However, this is typically impossible for bigger dogs.
-If you must put your pet in cargo, know that airlines report proportionally few incidents with 39 injuries and deaths in nearly 507,000 animals transported in the year 2017.
+If you must put your pet in cargo, know that airlines report proportionally few incidents with 39 injuries and deaths in nearly 507,000 animals transported in 2017.

 Using a dedicated pet shipping company is another way to go.
 The international pet and animal transportation association is a good resource for finding a list of professional pet shippers to ensure safe and humane transport.